4.97 from 27 votes

 • In a bowl, mix together kosher salt, white pepper, black pepper, garlic powder, ginger powder, and cayenne pepper.
 Season the chicken tenders for at least 20 minutes to allow the salt to absorb into the chicken.

-• In another bowl, combine your ingredients for the Seasoning Flour and mix well.
+• In another bowl, combine the flour, salt, white pepper, black pepper, garlic powder, and onion powder and mix well.
 Add additional sparkling water to the seasoning flour 1-2 tbsp at a time and rub the flour with your hands to create additional craggily bits.

-• In a separate bowl, mix together your Wet Batter ingredients and whisk to combine.
+• In a separate bowl, mix together a 1/2 cup of the seasoning flour, egg and soda water and whisk to combine until smooth.
 In a third bowl, add 1 cup of plain flour.

 • Dust the chicken in the plain flour, then dip your chicken in the Wet Batter and let any excess batter drip off.
 Next, coat the chicken in the Seasoning Flour and use your hands to pack the coating into the chicken.
 Place on a tray and let the chicken rest for 15 minutes while you heat up the oil.

-• Fry the chicken in batches at 350F for 4-5 minutes.
-Remove the chicken and let the oil come back up to 350F, then fry a 2nd time for 1-2 minutes.
+• Fry the chicken in batches at 350F for 4-5 minutes until a light golden brown.
+Remove the chicken, and let the oil come back up to 350F, then fry a 2nd time for 1-2 minutes until a deep golden brown.
 Remove to a tray and let rest.

-• In a medium saucepan, mix together the Sauce ingredients and simmer over medium high heat for 3-4 minutes until the sauce has thickened.
+• In a medium saucepan, mix together the soy sauce, sugar, honey, gochujang, gochugaru, rice viengar and water.
+Simmer over medium high heat for 3-4 minutes until the sauce has thickened.
 Coat the chicken in the sauce and enjoy!

 Notes

-Craggily bits on Korean Fried Chicken add extra texture and create grooves for the sauce to cling to.
+Craggily bits add extra texture and create grooves for the sauce to cling to.
 (They’re oftentimes the best part about the breading!)
 I like to make them by adding 1-2 tbsp of soda water to the seasoning flour and rubbing the flour with your hands.
 (This should be done before dredging the chicken in the seasoning flour.)

 Nutrition